k2view-academy/K2View-Academy/articles/19_Broadway/20_broadway_flow_linking_actors.md

 </ul>
 </li>
 <li class="unchanged">
-<p class="unchanged"><strong>Varargs</strong>&nbsp;(variable arguments).
+<p class="unchanged"><strong>Varargs</strong> (variable arguments).
 When set to ON, the target Actor accepts an arbitrary number of values by updating the target parameter to an array and linking each source parameter to a different element in the array.
 This can be useful to build a variable length array on the fly.
-For instance, consider the *Concat* actor that can be used to concatenate several values into a single string.</p>
+For instance, consider the <strong>Concat</strong> Actor that can be used to concatenate several values into a single string.</p>
 </li>
 </ul>
 </td>